SmashedFrenzy16/CPP-Car-Rental-System/README.md

 ## How To Run

-First navigate to the directory that contains the project:
+First navigate to the directory (the folder in this repo) that contains the project:

 Then, to run the program, type this into your terminal: